ghostbsd/networkmgr/README.md

 NetworkMgr
 ==========

-NetworkMgr is a network manager for FreeBSD and GhostBSD built with Python GTK.
+NetworkMgr is a Python GTK3 network manager for FreeBSD, GhostBSD, TrueOS and DragonFlyBSD.
+NetworkMgr support both netif and OpenRC network.

 Installation
 ============